github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

         ]
     }

-You can then insert the ``new-repo-list`` of repositories into your list of custom repository lists for easy access in the Variant analysis repositories panel.
+You can then insert the ``new-repo-list`` of repositories into your list of custom repository lists for easy access in the Variant Analysis Repositories panel.

 Troubleshooting variant analysis
 --------------------------------